Generic name: ofloxacin ophthalmic [ oh-FLOX-a-sin-off-THAL-mik ]

 It is not known whether ofloxacin ophthalmic passes into breast milk or if it could affect the nursing baby.
 Tell your doctor if you are breast-feeding.

 Ofloxacin eye drops (solution) are not approved for use by anyone younger than 1 year old.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Do not use this medicine while wearing contact lenses.
-Ofloxacin ophthalmic may contain a preservative that can discolor soft contact lenses.
+Ocuflox may contain a preservative that can discolor soft contact lenses.
 Wait at least 15 minutes after using this medicine before putting in your contact lenses.